Acceptable Behaviour in the Surgery

 Compliments

 It is always nice to hear when we are doing things well and we appreciate any compliments we receive.
-If you would like to leave any compliments, then you can do so by addressing them to Karen Wheeler our Practice Manager and she will let the individual or group of people know.
+If you would like to leave any compliments, then you can do so by addressing them to our Practice Manager, Chloe Lamont and she will let the individual or group of people know.

 Comments/Suggestions

-If you wish to make a comment, give a compliment or raise a concern please contact Chloe Lamont our Practice Manager.
+If you wish to make a comment, give a compliment or raise a concern please contact the practice with the details below.

 01327 359953